udexon/GOEHDOM/Homoiconicity.md

 We believe with the homoiconic transformation as outlined above, we may establish a theoretical foundation for the study of homoiconicity using graph theory, hence called "homoiconic graph theory" (HGT).

 In homoiconic graph theory (HGT), we model a program and its constituents as graphs.
+Using HGT, any function within a program can be transformed into its homoiconic equivalent, in the form of Reverse Polish Notaion (RPN).
+Crucially, an RPN expression can be readily processed by another RPN expression, by definition of its homoiconic property.
+As such, HGT enables the implementation of type III graph search (GS3), which is described below:

+1. Type I Graph search (GS1):
+- simple look up.
+- hello world, print string: search from string buffer.
+- database query.

+2. Type II Graph search (GS2):
+- search involving predefined functions written by programmers, map, inverse kinematics, chess.

+3. Type III Graph search (GS3):
+- homoiconic composite functions.
+- Target functions can be composed from existing functions.
+- make GS2 and GS1 functions as search candidates / targets.

 Human programmer is the homoiconic interface or homoiconic graph machine that performs homoiconic transformation of code, then compose new code.